InsightEdge/insightedge-ctr-demo/doc/doc.md

 ![Alt](img/13_application_time.png?raw=true "application time")

-We didn't includ high-cardinality features such as `device_ip` and `device_id` as they will blow up the feature vector size.
+We didn't include high-cardinality features such as `device_ip` and `device_id` as they will blow up the feature vector size.
 One may consider applying techniques such as feature hashing to reduce the dimension.
 We will leave it out of this blog post's scope.

 ## Tuning algorithm parameters